michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 7. You'll have to deal with `ProductsController`.
 Again, you'll have to check for permissions.
 Only a product owner should be able to make changes.
 Make sure to give the user a proper message when they try to perform forbidden actions.

 9. Check if each review is assigned to user who wrote it.

-10. If some actions (like links to edit a page, create a new one) are not allowed for a particular user then please hide them in a template (for example with `if`).

 12. Don't forget to check if application works in the browser :).